-Moros y Cristianos (Moors and Christians) is a peculiar celebration which is held in different cities along the Spanish coast.
-This festival acts out a part of Spanish history demonstrating the battles between the Arabs and the Christians that took place in the region centuries ago.
-One of the best places to see this fiesta is Alcoy, in Alicante, where the celebrations take place between the 22 and the 24 of April.
+Moros y Cristianos (Moors and Christians) is a popular celebration which is held in different cities along the Spanish coast.
+This festival acts out a part of Spanish history reliving the battles between the Arabs and the Christians that took place here centuries ago.
+One of the best places to see this fiesta is Alcoy, in Alicante, where the celebration takes place between the 22 and the 24 of April.

 In Alcoy, squads of armies march all day to the rhythm of different bands.
 Berbers, Moroccan soldiers, Mudéjares, Abencerrages and Marinids are all preparing for war.
 Also participating are Andalusian bandits, Basque soldiers and a squad from Asturias.
 You will also find in the crowd a group of Valencian farmers armed with rustic sickles, axes and pitchforks.
 Everyone is prepared for battle.

 Spectators line the streets to admire and cheer on the combatants.
 Soldiers parade through the town while sergeants salute the crowd and cavalrymen show off their riding skills.
 The parades go on throughout the day filing through streets filled with banners and flags but there is one flag that stands out: the red cross of Saint George.
 A festive mood reigns over Alcoy as the city sends its troops off to war.